KellyVNguyen/Mushroom-Classification-Kaggle-Project/README.md

 # Project Title

-* **One Sentence Summary** This repository attempts to classify mushrooms as edible or poisonous using various machine learning models based on their physical characteristics using data from the "Mushroom Classification" Kaggle challenge (https://www.kaggle.com/datasets/uciml/mushroom-classification).
+* **One Sentence Summary**: This repository attempts to classify mushrooms as edible or poisonous using various machine learning models based on their physical characteristics using data from the "Mushroom Classification" Kaggle challenge (https://www.kaggle.com/datasets/uciml/mushroom-classification).

 ## Overview